-The Restaurant: The dining room is located within the main part of the lodge – a long, one-story building clinging to the rocky shoreline.
+The Tintswalo Restaurant: The dining room is located within the main part of the lodge – a long, one-story building clinging to the rocky shoreline.
 In good weather, the all glass front can be opened onto the sea to soak up the ambiance.
-The kitchen is open so guests can watch as Chef Uzane creates the evening’s specialties.
+The kitchen is open so guests can watch as Chef Uzane creates the evening’s specialties, or they can order off the Tintswalo Atlantic restaurant menu.
 Without a doubt, the food is exceptional!

 The Lounge: Before dinner and in the evening, we were able to enjoy a glass of South African wine or cocktail in the lodge lounge, sinking into the large chairs in front of the fireplace.

 The Spa and Recreational Facilities: The Tintswalo Atlantic has two heated pools.
 A massage therapist can be arranged.